top of page

 Maughan's Geyser

-Called the "gas geyser" Maughan's invention employed natural gas to heat the water as it flowed into the bathtub.
-The guyser didn't have a flue for venting gas vapors, so it was dangerous to use.
+Called the "gas geyser," Maughan's invention used natural gas to heat the water as it flowed into the bathtub.
+The guys didn't have a flue for venting gas vapors, so using it was dangerous.

 Maughan's design inspired mechanical engineer Edwin Ruud, a Norwegian immigrant to the United States, who patented his automatic storage water heater in 1889.